nootkan/classic-press-formspammertrap-plugin/README.txt

 * **Message** (Required) - Main message content
 * **Attach File** (Optional) - Multiple file uploads with preview

 All fields include validation and spam protection features.
-File uploads include extension validation and security scanning. **All form data is automatically saved to the submissions dashboard for easy management and can be exported in multiple formats.**
+File uploads include extension validation and security scanning. **All form data is automatically saved to the submissions dashboard for easy management and can be exported in multiple formats.
+Form appearance can be completely customized with the color customization system.**

 == 📊 Form Submissions Dashboard ==